• Skip to primary navigation

 • Veggies: Celery, carrot, onion, and apples!

-• Sausage: I use Jimmy Dean's Sage Sausage.
-However, you can also use sweet Italian sausage or any other sausage that you prefer!
+• Sausage: I use Jimmy Dean’s Sage Sausage.
+However, you can also use sweet Italian sausage or any other sausage you prefer!

 • Stock: Turkey stock or chicken stock.
 Homemade stock or premade stock will bothe work fine.